KarstenSiemer/Open-Airfilter/README.md

 * a box to place the components in (i used wood)
 * optional: CCS811 HDC1080 sensor
   * nice way to get even more information about the air you breath in every day.
+* optional: Breadboard
+  * i added in advance, just in case i want to add more sensors

+## Architecture
+* coming soon

+## Special Thanks to
+* carlosedp
+  * for supplying prometheus, node- and arm exporter images for the armv7l architecture
+* Petr Lukas
+  * For the classes of the ccs811 and hdc1080
+* Scott Ellis
+  * For the pwm class